abdullah90907/Excel-Sheet-for-Dataset/README.md

   - **Color Pattern:** 1 (Striped), 0 (Spotted), -1 (Plain)
   - **Size:** 1 (Large), 0 (Medium), -1 (Small)
   - **Habitat:** 1 (Forests), 0 (Grasslands), -1 (Savannah)
-- Ensure that file paths in the scripts match your local environment.
-- The custom header row in the CSV file places "Image Attributes" above the attribute columns.